GraceNiyo/Afferented-Rhesus-Macaque-arm-model-2023-code/README.md

 Use the autorun.sh file to run simulation.
 NOTE: You should change the path in controller codes to match where you saved the downloaded "Macaque_Arm_Codes_Data folder".

-A link to all MATLAB Files and Data used to generate all plots in the paper will be added.

 To cite our model use [![DOI](https://zenodo.org/badge/731336333.svg)](https://zenodo.org/doi/10.5281/zenodo.10373301)